nvaccess/nvda/.github/ISSUE_TEMPLATE.md

 #### If add-ons are disabled, is your problem still occurring?

-#### Did you try to run the COM registry fixing tool in NVDA menu / tools?
+#### Does the issue still occur after you run the COM Registration Fixing Tool in NVDA's tools menu?